Code name Geronimo controversy

 The code name Geronimo controversy came about after media reports that the U.S. operation to kill Osama bin Laden used the code name "Geronimo" to refer to either the overall operation, to fugitive bin Laden himself or to the act of killing or capturing bin Laden.

 Press reports claimed that "Geronimo" was used in the raid to refer to bin Laden himself, but this was later contradicted by official sources.
 The official mission code name was Operation Neptune Spear (a reference to the trident in the SEAL insignia), with Jackpot as the code name for bin Laden as an individual and Geronimo as the code word for bin Laden's capture or death.
 In the book No Easy Day, former SEAL Matt Bissonnette, who participated in the mission, states that "Geronimo" was the code name for bin Laden.

+On 4 May 2011, President Barack Obama spoke with 60 Minutes about the raid, telling reporter Steve Kroft: "There was a point before folks had left, before we had gotten everybody back on the helicopter and were flying back to base, where they said Geronimo has been killed.
+And Geronimo was the code name for bin Laden."

 The historical Geronimo was the leader of the Chiricahua Apache who defied the U.S. government and eluded capture.
+His name has long been embraced in United States military culture as a war cry.

 Channel 4 News said "According to some analysis today, the U.S. military chose the code name because bin Laden, like Geronimo, had evaded capture for years.
 If they were trying to avoid mythmaking, it seems they chose the wrong code name."
 Once bin Laden was killed, one of the commanders reported "Geronimo E-KIA", meaning that the mission had ended with the "Enemy Killed In Action".